mmistakes/minimal-mistakes/_drafts/2023-08-10-functional-error-handling-in-kotlin-part-3.md

 data object NegativeSalary : JobError
 ```

-Now that we have defined the domain model, the module containing the algebra to access it and the errors we'll use along the way, it's time to show how the new Raise DSL works.
+Now that we have defined the domain model, the module containing the functions to access it and the errors we'll use along the way, it's time to show how the new Raise DSL works.

 ## 3. The Raise DSL